elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 Additionally by default, one agent is elected as [**leader**](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/elastic-agent-standalone-kubernetes.yaml#L32) and this will be responsible for also collecting the cluster wide metrics.

-So let us discuss each alternative configuration method above.
-We will provide relevant [manifests](./manifests) to assist installation.
-We will describe the managed agent installation scenario (for simplicity we would not mention standalone scenarios, but relevant [manifests](./manifests) will be provided for both scenarios)
+Next, we will describe the managed agent installation scenarios (for simplicity we would not mention standalone scenarios, but relevant [manifests](./manifests) will be provided for both scenarios).

 ### 1. Elastic Agent with HostNetwork:false and side container of KSM